Browse by airline

 Amsterdam to Berlin flights

-With over 253 flights every week and 8 different airlines you have a wide option of flights to choose from.
-You can fly non-stop to Berlin (BER) from Amsterdam (AMS) with KLM or easyJet but if a stopover option suits you better you can choose to fly via Copenhagen, Luxembourg or any other of the 6 alternatives with flight connections.
+With over 182 flights every week and 8 different airlines you have a wide range of options.
+You can fly non-stop to Berlin (BER) from Amsterdam (AMS) with KLM or easyJet but if a stopover option suits you better you can choose to fly via Luxembourg, Copenhagen or any other of the 6 alternatives with connectiing airports.

 Amsterdam to Berlin with KLM